amolpratap-singh/tech-bytes/go/go-basic.md

 ## <span style="color:#6495ED"> 9.
 Structs & Interfaces

 * A struct is a type of data structure which is collection of same or different properties that are related together.
+* A struct is a sequence of named elements, called fields, each of which has a name and a type.
+Field names may be specified explicitly (IdentifierList) or implicitly (EmbeddedField).
+Within a struct, non-blank field names must be unique.
 * A struct is a type that contains named fields.